HAS-Tools-Fall2020/homework-akahler03/Submissions/kahler_HW9.md

 # Abigail Kahler
 # Week 9 Homework

+___
+## Grade
+3/3 - Nice work, sorry office hours were busy this morning and I didn't get to talk with you.
+Can you come back on  Thursday?
+__

 **1. A brief summary of the how you chose to generate your forecast this week.**\
 \
 I used my updated framework from last week to generate the new forecast, since I have not incorporated the new dataset into it yet.\